sleebapaul/sleebapaul.github.io/_posts/2018-04-20-rnn-tutorial.markdown

 Now, what if we can simply learn the features also, from the raw data?
 Then we won't miss out the hidden features in data.
 We don't need experts too.
 Then learning starts from scratch, which is more close to **intelligence**.
 This is why the end to end learning is important.

-Today let's learn and build the basic building block of Google Translate, a recurrent neural network which can build end to end solutions.

 # Problem definition

 Let's begin with ConvNets.
 We all know that ConvNets work so well with images.
 But why it is such a success?
 An image is a spatial distribution of pixel values/numbers.